Please enter your name, email and zip code below to sign up!

-Food and water is usually the greatest need for survivors and relief workers at the scene of a disaster.
+During the Flood of 2019, The Salvation Army of Omaha provided more than 44,000 meals to survivors in the weeks and months after the flooding hit.
+Food and water are usually the greatest need for survivors and relief workers impacted by a disaster.
 Food is prepared and served at a nearby Salvation Army worship or service center or on location via one of our mobile kitchens.
 We also set up meal stations near busy work sites or in community buildings where neighbors and volunteers gather for counseling and support.

-In survivors' time of greatest need, we provide clean, safe shelter in our worship and service centers, as well as in local churches, schools and other temporary facilities.
+We provide clean, safe shelter for survivors in our worship and service centers, as well as in local churches, schools and other temporary facilities.
 When the best option is a short-term hotel stay, we cover the bill.
 Individuals and families can rest and be cared for as they figure out their next steps.

 Turn your passion into action.
 Share these facts with your friends and